Arash-Mansourpour/SynthGenesis/README.md

-Human Cloning Simulation Framework
+SynthGenesis: Human Cloning Simulation Framework

-Overview
+Description

-This repository presents a speculative, theoretical framework for simulating human cloning, designed for academic exploration, science fiction storytelling, or futuristic bioengineering research.
-The outlined process leverages advanced biotechnological techniques, bioinformatics algorithms, and synthetic biology principles to model the creation of a genetically identical human organism.
-Note: This is a purely fictional and theoretical exercise; human cloning remains ethically contentious, legally restricted, and scientifically unfeasible in the real world as of 2025.
+SynthGenesis is a speculative, open-source framework for simulating human cloning through advanced biotechnological, bioinformatics, and synthetic biology methodologies.
+This project provides a theoretical pipeline for modeling somatic cell nuclear transfer (SCNT), epigenetic reprogramming, and embryonic development, designed for science fiction narratives, educational exploration, or futuristic bioengineering research.
+Disclaimer: Human cloning is ethically contentious, legally prohibited, and scientifically unfeasible as of 2025.
+This repository is purely fictional and intended for theoretical or creative purposes.

 Objectives